CanberraGrammar/codecadets-2018/unityterrain.md

 ### Import assets

 In order to make your dull grey terrain look natural, you need textures.
-For this exercise we will use the sample unity textures but remember you are free to download textures from the asset store.
+For this exercise we will use the sample unity textures, but remember you are free to download textures from the asset store.

 `TO-DO` import assets from the assets menu: Navigate to `Assets > Import Package > Environment`